Cozy Peach Kitchen

 Labeled ingredients used to make white bean soup.

-Vegetarian Italian sausage: Tofurkey makes my favorite meatless sausage, but Field Roast and many other brands make delicious equivalents.
-Skip the sausage for a soy-free meal.
+• Vegetarian Italian sausage: Tofurkey makes my favorite meatless sausage, but Field Roast and many other brands make delicious equivalents.
+The sausage can be omitted if desired.

-Carrots, onions and celery (and garlic): Also known as "mirepoix", this combination is the base of the soup.
+• Mirepoix: Carrots, onions, and celery (and garlic) are the base of the soup.
 Choose yellow or white onion.

-Pearl barley: Look for a bag labeled "pearl" barley.
-This kind is quicker to cook than plain barley.
+• Pearl barley: Look for a bag labeled "pearl" barley.
+This kind cooks more quickly than regular barley.

 Steps 1 through 4 to make soup.

-Step three.
-Add all remaining ingredients to the pot (image three).
-Stir to combine .
+Step three: Add all remaining ingredients to the pot.
+Stir to combine.

 Steps 5 and 6 to make white bean soup.